segwyne/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 39 September 12, 2018

+**Today's Progress**: Today I tried to wrap my brain around coding pages in WordPress, so I took the plunge and switched the site over.
+I have used WordPress as a blog before, but not for static-ish pages.
+For the contact page, I first just copied over the code I had written already and pasted it into the text editor of WordPress.
+The contact form showed up when I previewed the page, so I copied over my processing/acknowledgement page the same way.
+I could not figure out how to connect the two pages, though, and kept getting a 404 error when I tried to test my form.
+I could preview my processing form and it showed both the success and failure messages.
+When I tried to put that url into my form tag in the contact page, it woulnd't connect.
+I finally gave up (for now) and downloaded a plug-in.
+I also tried to change the colors on the theme from hot pink to navy blue, so I used the Editor in the Appearance menu of WordPress and switched out all the color codes, but when I refreshed the page, it was all still hot pink.

+**Thoughts**: Coding is like cooking.
+You can buy a frozen dinner and heat it up, you can buy a mix, add some butter and milk and an egg, toss it in the oven and call it done, or you can buy your ingredients and measure them all yourself.
+I much prefer the last way.
+It is an art.
+The contact form felt very much like a boxed mix to me and I felt cheated of the experience of doing it myself.
+I was heartbroken to see that all the coding I did is no longer available for anyone to see.
+Sure, you can manually type in the URL, but you have to know it.
+When you type in the domain name now, you just get a brand new blog with my name on it.

 ### Day 38 September 11, 2018

 **Today's Progress**: I got my quotes to look the way I wanted.
 Instead of blockquote:before or after, I classed the paragraphs inside the quote and used .quote:before and .attribution:after.
 That gave me the functionality of inline display while still preserving the block display of the blockquote.
 I also created a contact page.
 I included a secure mailto link created with javascript, as well as a form.
 I also made myself an email to go with my tech domain.